amberhf/sandbox/README.md

 ```

 ## Setting up the labs server routing config
-Checkout the documentation at https://github.com/decodedco/labs
+To finish setting up your project, return to the documentation at https://github.com/decodedco/labs